By J. L. Starkey

 According to the 1821 Chesterfield County marriage register, my fourth-great-grandmother Nancy G. (Leonard) Bass was the daughter of Frederick Leonard.
 In 1845, a daughter named Nancy Bass was mentioned in the Chesterfield County will of Frederick Leonard.
-The will also included the names of Frederick’s other children: Rebecca Pitchford, and Archer, Martha, Elizabeth, and Mary Leonard .
+That will also included the names of Frederick’s other children: Archer, Martha, Mary, and Elizabeth Leonard; and Rebecca Pitchford .

 A search of the chancery court index revealed that in 1855, Archer J. Leonard was the plaintiff in a case against the distributees of Frederick Leonard .
 The surnames listed in the case included Bass, Baugh, and Pitchford.
 My ancestor Nancy Bass died prior to 1855, so any inheritance would have gone to her children, one of whom was my third-great-grandmother, Ann Eliza Bass Baugh.

 A search of DNA matches added more strength to the theory that Frederick Leonard of Chesterfield County was my fifth-great-grandfather.
 According to AncestryDNA® ThruLines™, Frederick is a potential shared ancestor with two distant cousins.
 And would you look at that?
 One of those cousins is a descendant of a woman named Rebecca Pitchford!

 But was she the same Rebecca mentioned in Frederick Leonard’s will?
 Maybe the newspaper would have an answer to that question.